Photonic-Architecture-Laboratories/si-photonics-toolkit/README.md

 ## Getting Started

-**Silicon Photonics Toolkit** is a toolkit providing fundamental waveguide and material properties to aid in the design of silicon photonic components on SOI platforms with high accuracy and extremely fast runtime.
+**Silicon Photonics Toolkit** is a toolkit providing fundamental waveguide and material properties to aid in the design of silicon photonic components on silicon-on-insulator platforms with high accuracy and extremely fast runtime.
+All the waveguide parameters returned by sipkit are calculated for 220-nm-thick strip waveguides on a SOI.
 See the [documentation](https://sipkit.readthedocs.io/en/latest/) for tutorials and API reference.

 ## Installation